paragliding training center

 The parts of the clutch

 Begin by removing the redrive and securing the clutch so that the nut can be removed.
-A small oil filter wrench can be used or (much better) a tie-down strap can be wrapped around the clutch in the manner below which will keep the clutch from turning while removing/tightening the clutch nut.
-Using this technique will prevent any damage to the clutch.
+A chain wrench, a small oil filter wrench, or a tie-down strap (wrapped around the clutch in the manner below) can be used to keep the clutch from turning while removing/tightening the clutch nut.
+It will also prevent any damage to the clutch.

 Liberally apply some WD40 around the nut and let it sit for a few hours so it can penetrate the threads and shaft.
 Remove the clutch nut.
 With badly rusted or frozen nuts, you may have to apply heat for about 45 seconds with a propane torch.